huntingphi/cpp-notes/index.md

 **(CSC3022H June 2015)**

-1. Explain how pointers and references differ in terms of accessing a variable
+1. Explain how pointers and references differ in terms of accessing a variable.
 2. Given a variable x, of type int, show how you would declare a variable to hold the address of x and how you could create a reference y, which refers to x.
 3. Write C++ code to create an array of 10 char pointers.
 Also provide the code that will destroy this array
 4. If you are given a function, ```void myfunc (float *x);```, show how you could set up a function pointer to refer to this function.
+How would you call the function via this pointer?

 ### Pointers